How to Get Your Adoption Records

 - Existence of other children born to each birth parent.

 All states allow adoptive parents or guardians to access non-identifying information while the adopted person is still a minor.
-Nearly all states allow the adopted person to access non-identifying information about birth relatives, generally upon written request and usually when they have reached the age of 18.
+Nearly all states allow the adopted person to access non-identifying information about birth relatives.
+This can generally be done upon written request and once they have reached the age of 18.
 Nevada, New Jersey, and Idaho actually provide non-identifying medical and social information about the birth family to adopting parents at the time of placement.

 When it comes to birth parents, just over half of the states allow birth parents access to non-identifying information about the health and social history of the child.
 Fewer states will even allow adult birth siblings access to such information.